-Several times a year, the Early Head Start classroom will go on a field trip.
-Most trips are within walking distance from the center, while others may require children to be self-transported by parents.
+Several times a year, Head Start classes will go on a field trip.
+Most trips are within walking distance from the center, while others may require children to be bused or self-transported by parents.
 Parents are encouraged to accompany their child on field trips.